isaacmcallister843/Satallite_mapping_OPENCV/README.md

 Finding surface area of dark bodies using the OPENCV library and publicly avalible satellite imagery

 # Motivation
 Remote sensing is revolutionizing data collection and monitoring for remote sites.
-With very simple tools powerful insights can be gained from publically avalible data.
-This project is a tech demo to show how OPEN CV can be utilized for satallite image proccessing.
+With very simple tools powerful insights can be gained from publically available data.
+This project is a tech demo to show how open_cv can be utilized for satellite image processing.
 The work presented here is not a final product and a very rough implementation.
 The goal is to estimate the surface area of the lake show below.

 # Features
 - Autocropping and image proccessing of satallite images
 - (Kinda) accurate area measurements
 - Easily scalable for timeseries data collection